You can get immigration advice if you need help with getting permission to stay in the UK.

 Registered immigration advisers

 The Office of the Immigration Services Commissioner (OISC) regulates immigration advisers and makes sure they meet certain standards.

-You can find OISC-regulated advisers in your area.
+You can find OISC-registered advisers in your area.
 Check if the adviser charges a fee.

 You can also find immigration advisers through: